 Presentation Design #1 : Limit your colors

 If you’re using color, be consistent.
-Bright, multi-colored designs tend to look tacky and disorganized, so limit your colors and stick to the same ones throughout your presentation.
-Personally, I prefer to use one or two colors (not counting black and white), with a main colour for backgrounds and an accent or ‘spot’ color to draw attention to things.
+Bright, multi-colored designs tend to look tacky and disorganized, so limit your colors and stick to the same ones throughout.
+We prefer to use one or two colors (not counting black and white), with a main colour for backgrounds and an accent or ‘spot’ color to draw attention to things.

 Presentation Design #2 : Consistency of approach

-It’s important that the components of your presentation look like they come from the same document, so try to use the same font(s) throughout and choose pictures that have a similar ‘feel’.
+It’s important that the components of your presentation look like they come from the same document, so try to use the same font(s) and colors throughout, and choose pictures that have a similar look or feel.
 Your presentation will come across as jarringly disjointed if you choose a picture or footage that is in grainy black and white and the next one is brightly coloured and shot with soft-focus.

 Presentation Design #3 : Format your text

 It may seem minor, but most people ignore text formatting and the results can ruin the rest of your design, giving it an amateurish feel.
-There are three things to avoid: orphans (when you have a long line with a very short line or single last word underneath), one long line and emoticons (you’re not twelve years old any more).
+There are three things to avoid: orphans (when you have a long line with a very short line or single last word underneath), one long line that goes right to the edges of your frame, and emoticons (you’re not twelve years old any more).
 Format so your text is in a neat paragraph with lines of roughly similar length.

 Presentation Design #4 : Choose backgrounds for legibility

-If your background has too much contrast the text will be too difficult to read.
-Try to use background images with nice, even tones so your text can be read easily.
+If your background has too little contrast the text will be too hard to read.
+Try to use flat colors that contrast well, or background images with nice, even tones so your text can be read easily.
+If you’re interested in learning more, we’ve written a short guide on color theory here.

 Presentation Design #5 : Don’t write too much